 - There may be a misplaced belief that Business Plans are for larger, perhaps corporate sized companies; and are “over the top” for smaller organisations.

 - An external consultant has written the plan.
 While it is a good idea to use an experienced coach or mentor to provide advice and feedback, it is important that company personnel work through the process of developing, writing and “owning” the plan.
-After all, these are the very people that are required to execute the plan!.
+After all, these are the very people that are required to deliver!

 - The Business Plan is too detailed, lengthy and boring.
 It is not a user-friendly and “working document”.